ibrahimahmed237/library-management/README.md

 This will build the Docker images, run the containers, migrate the database, and seed the initial data.

 The `docker-compose.yml` file has been configured to automatically run the database migrations and seed the initial data when the containers are started.
-The relevant commands are included in the `command` in the `Dockerfile` file.
+The relevant commands are included in the `Dockerfile` file.

 If you want to remove the seeders, you can do so by removing the following command from the Dockerfile:
 `echo '  cd /app && npx knex seed:run' >> /app/start.sh`